FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 | 🦄 Einhorn            | +5      | -5    | -2      |
 | ☢️ Dreifaltigkeit     | +9      | +3    | +6      |

-In case the role result was a 🎁 go to that line in the table, then check if the prediction was correct/wrong or passive and add or remove rocks accordingly.
+E.g. in case the role result was a 🎁 (Wunsch) go to that line in the table, then check if the prediction was correct, wrong or passive and add or remove rocks accordingly.

 It does not matter what prediction was made specificity.
 All that matters is if the prediction was correct, wrong or if no prediction was made.

+The rocks added or removed are determined by the result rolled, not by what was predicted.
+E.g. if a 🎁 (Wunsch) is rolled, it doesn't matter if 🦄 (Einhorn) or ☢️ (Dreifaltig) were predicted, both are wrong and the player must return 1 stone to the central stash.

+Once the stones are taken or given the player takes back the rolled dice from the dice tray and the turn ends.

 ### Einhorn

-Additionally to the rocks earned/payed, a player that rolls an 🦄 receives the 🦄 figure.
+Additionally to the rocks earned/payed, if a player that rolls an 🦄 receives the 🦄 figure.

-Once a player receives the 🦄 figure:
+The 🦄 figure has the follow effects for the owner:

 - When rolling an 🦄 no rocks are earned/payed (nothing happens).
-- A player with the 🦄 can give and take (depending on the roll attempt outcome) rocks either from the central stash or from any other player.
+- The player can give and take (depending on the roll attempt outcome) rocks either from the central stash or from any other player.
 - The 🦄 is passed once another player roles an 🦄.
-The player gaining the 🦄 also receives one stone from the player loosing the 🦄.
+The player gaining the 🦄 additionally receives one stone from the player loosing the 🦄.

-Once the round ends the 🦄 is placed in the middle of the dice rolling area and all players bet with their personal rock stash (if available) to receive the 🦄 in the next round.
-It is recommended to not show how much you are bidding on the 🦄.
+Once the round ends the 🦄 is placed in the middle of the dice tray and all players bet with their personal rock stash (if available) to receive the 🦄 in the next round.
+It is recommended to not show how much you are bidding on the 🦄 to get players to bid more then they needed.
 You may bid zero rocks if you want.
-The 🦄 goes to the highest bidder but all bidders loose all the rocks used to bet for the 🦄 and place those rocks in the central stash.
-In case there is a tie all highest bidders role their 3 die and the player with the highest total sum receives the 🦄.
+The 🦄 goes to the highest bidder but all bidders pay their rocks and place them in the central stash.
+In case there is a tie all highest bidders role their 3 dice and the player with the highest total sum receives the 🦄 figure.
 If all bid zero, all must role the die.
 This step is repeated in case there is another tie.

 The player with the 🦄 starts the next round.

 ### How to win

 The first player with no rocks left loses the round.
 The round ends at this point and all players put their remaining rocks in their rock stash.

-All players then bet on the 🦄 und begin another round. (see above)
+All players then bet on the 🦄 with their rocks stash and begin another round.

 For the new round all players receive 6 rocks from the main stash.
 Players with a personal rock stash may choose to add rocks to their current game stash at this time only.